 Set frontend performance alerts

-In Web Frontend Performance page in the Alibaba Cloud CDN console, click Set Frontend Performance Alerts.
+On the Web Frontend Performance page in the Alibaba Cloud CDN console, click Set frontend performance alerts to go to the alert rules page for browser monitoring in the ARMS console.